The Great Silk Road Adventure: Xi'an to Istanbul

 Breakfast, Lunch, Dinner

-This morning there will be time to wander through Kars town, giving us a chance to see its characteristic Russian architecture as well as the Armenian Church of the Twelve Apostles.
-This area was occupied by the Russians during the late 19th century and British forces were besieged in Kars Castle during the Crimean War.
-We then head west to Erzerum, Türkiye’s highest city at 1920m and occupying a key strategic location.
-Erzerum is also home to some striking medieval Islamic buildings, many of which strongly reflect the Central Asian heritage of the Turks who constructed them, and we’ll have time to explore this afternoon.
+Türkiye’s highest city at 1920m, Erzerum occupies a key strategic location.
+The city is also home to some striking medieval Islamic buildings, many of which strongly reflect the Central Asian heritage of the Turks who constructed them, and we’ll have time to explore this afternoon.

 Rafo Hotel or similar